ArnavKucheriya/CS3_CRHS/README.md

 The Code is written completely in Java.
 Some of the projects may be incomplete, or unoptimized.

-Although the code and the repository is MIT licence, do not turn this code as yours, it will be flagged.
-Don't cheat, try to learn from the code and optimise it yourself.

 Here is the Maps for the Projects:
 (Click the Name to go to the **src** directly)